Lawris/plassonade-dashbaord/README.md

 In an ideal Smart Home, dashboards wouldn't be needed.
 However, there are times when you still need to pick up your phone to adjust a few things.
 So, let's make a cool dashboard!

-🚧 This is a work in progress, I will update this repository regularly as my dashboard changes 🚧
+🚧 This is a work in progress, I will update this repository regularly as the dashboard changes 🚧

 ## Disclaimer

 This dashboard's code is provided as-is.
-It is up to you to modify the entity names (sensors and devices) to make it work.
+It is up to you to modify the entities' names (sensors and devices) to make it work.

 ## Requirements
 - [HACS] (not forcefully needed but it's gonna help you install most of the following requirements automatically)